benjaminion/upgrading-ethereum-book/src/book.md

 `MIN_DEPOSIT_AMOUNT` is not actually used anywhere within the beacon chain specification document.
 Rather, it is enforced in the [deposit contract](https://github.com/ethereum/consensus-specs/blob/v1.2.0/solidity_deposit_contract/deposit_contract.sol#L113) that [was deployed](https://etherscan.io/address/0x00000000219ab540356cbb839cbe05303d7705fa#code) to the Ethereum 1 chain.
 Any amount less than this value sent to the deposit contract is reverted.

-Allowing stakers to make deposits smaller than a full stake is useful for topping-up a validator's balance if its effective balance has dropped below 32&nbsp;Ether, so as to maintain full productivity.
+Allowing stakers to make deposits smaller than a full stake is useful for topping-up a validator's balance if its effective balance has dropped below 32&nbsp;Ether in order to maintain full productivity.
 However, this actually led to a [vulnerability](https://medium.com/immunefi/rocketpool-lido-frontrunning-bug-fix-postmortem-e701f26d7971) for some staking pools, involving the front-running of deposits.
 In some circumstances, a front-running attacker could change a genuine depositor's withdrawal credentials to their own.

 ##### `MAX_EFFECTIVE_BALANCE`